alexmorley/jPCA/README.md

 # jPCA
-Julia implementation of jPCA - a PCA variant that captures rotational dynamics Original methods are shown in [Neural population dynamics during reaching.
+Julia implementation of jPCA - a PCA variant that captures rotational dynamics

+Original methods are shown in [Neural population dynamics during reaching.
 Churchland ...
 Shenoy 2012](https://images.nature.com/original/nature-assets/nature/journal/v487/n7405/extref/nature11129-s1.pdf)

+and matlab code at [Churchland Lab Site](http://churchlandlab.neuroscience.columbia.edu/links.html)

 # Requirements
-- Should fit into JuliaStats Framework. i.e. main call should be `fit!(JPCA::Type, X)`
+- Should fit into JuliaStats Framework. i.e. main call should be `fit(JPCA::Type, X)

 # Steps:
 1. PCA (optional): reduce the dimensionality of the space so as not to capture rotational dynamics with very low varaince.